FDU Policies & Procedures

 How is FDU developing policies to deal with the COVID-19 pandemic?

 Since the outbreak of the COVID-19 pandemic, FDU has planned in conjunction with recommendations from the U.S. Centers for Disease Control and Prevention (CDC), the U.S. Department of State and the State of New Jersey Department of Health, as well as Canadian federal and British Columbia health authorities.
 For an update in particular on the current governmental guidelines in New Jersey, please visit the official site of the State of New Jersey.

 Three task forces were created by the University to focus on different aspects of planning for the 2020-21 academic year: a task force on academics, a task force on general operations and a task force on budgetary issues.
-The task forces planned for multiple contingencies to account for as many variables as possible in our preparations for the fall.
+The task forces planned for multiple contingencies to account for as many variables as possible in our preparations for the year.

 The Office of Human Resources has compiled an extensive list of questions and answers for faculty and staff.
 For more information, contact the Office of Human Resources.

 What if I have technical difficulties with any aspect of remote learning, remote teaching or current business operations?

 If you’re experiencing technical problems, please contact UTAC (University Technical Assistance Center) at 973-443-8822 or visit https://it.fdu.edu/ for assistance.

 If you have any questions regarding your online class, please contact your professor to inquire about specific requirements.